LSS-commits/yuyu_chat_app/README.md

 Added
 - Improved UI
+Form validation
-- Custom password toggle on forms
+- Custom password toggle
-- Form validation
+- File restriction and avatar preview on registration

 # Also used
 - Sass CSS